subinpratap/spotify/README.md

 NOTE:
 The main purpose of developing this app was to get some hands on react/redux and explore some of the core functionalities.
-There's a lot of scope for improvement in areas like CSS/code reusablity, componentization ect which I'll be fixing in future commits.
+There's a lot of scope for improvement in areas like CSS/code reusablity, componentization ect.